Definition of warp in English:

 - The jali normally worked by tearing apart the warp and weft threads of the cloth and by preparing minute button hole stitches.

 Old English weorpan (verb), wearp (noun), of Germanic origin; related to Dutch werpen and German werfen 'to throw'.
-Early verb senses included 'throw' and 'hit with a missile'; the sense 'bend' dates from late Middle English.
-The noun was originally a term in weaving (see sense 2 of the noun).
+Early verb senses included 'throw', 'fling open', and 'hit (with a missile)'; the sense 'bend' dates from late Middle English.
+The noun was originally a term in weaving (sense 2 of the noun).

 This is from a Germanic source with a basic sense of ‘to throw, twist’.
 Early verb senses included ‘throw’, ‘fling open’, and ‘hit (with a missile)’; the sense ‘bend’ dates from late Middle English.
 The noun was originally a term in weaving, reflecting the way threads go backwards and forwards.